-After three years of covering a string of murders, police realized that journalist Vlado Taneski was the killer.
+After three years of covering a string of murders in Macedonia, police realized that journalist Vlado Taneski was actually the killer.

 Vlado Taneski worked as a journalist for over 20 years.
 For most of his career, he worked for local newspapers in his hometown of Kičevo, Macedonia.
 The town was small and quiet, and for the most part, his stories were on the going’s on in the local schools and government offices.